andreybleme/andreybleme.github.io/_posts/2020-06-30-the-principles-of-devops.markdown

 I have been recently talking to friends about processes and things we often focus on at our works to improve our daily job.
 It seems to me that every developer has a strong desire to be able to say that they work on a company that ships good code, with high quality, that the company they work for can deliver features fast.
 They want to feel safe that things they are building will go to production, and so they can see the outcome of their work.
 Given that scenario, I realized that we get ourselves too often attached to technologies and tools that help us to achieve these goals, when we should instead, focus on practices that enable agility, high quality, and increase safety and confidence in our software release processes.

 That's why I have decided to start [The DevOps Journey](https://andreybleme.com/tags/#devops-journey) series of articles here, where I will post every week one "pill" that will help you to understand how to improve your outcomes and increase the effectiveness of you daily work by applying DevOps techniques.
 There are a bunch of articles, videos, and talks around there describing the principles, the practices, the path through the DevOps journey...
 This series is about my own thoughts that is defined by my influences(The DevOps Handbook, SRE, Continuous Delivery book series, Hello Startup), and mainly my daily work.
-Starting today with an overall introduction to the principles of DevOps, The DevOps Journey series of posts are going to be released every week, so [subscribe the newsletter](https://andreybleme.substack.com/) if you want to be notified when a new article is out.
+Starting today with an overall introduction to the principles of DevOps, The DevOps Journey series of posts are going to be released every week, [stay tuned](https://andreybleme.com/tags/#devops-journey).

 DevOps and its resulting technical and cultural practices represent a convergence of many philosophical and management movements that guides us through the path to overcome important challenges that come with the desire of being able to deliver fast and reliable code.